Last Updated on 06/05/2023 by Chris Gampat

 Too Long Didn’t Read.

 The Leica 24-70mm f2.8 SL lens is an improvement over the Sigma 24-70mm f2.8 Art lens.
 It focuses faster and has better build quality.
-Because it has Sigma’s optics, it’s also got great image quality.
-But I think Leica is capable of doing much better than putting their own wrapper on Sigma lenses.
+Because it has Sigma’s optics, it’s also got excellent image quality.
+But I think Leica can do much better than putting their own wrapper on Sigma lenses.

 Pros and Cons